About the Southwest Montana COVID-19 Response Fund

 In Fall, the One Valley Community Foundation and Greater Gallatin United Way completed the distribution of the $597,586 raised for the Southwest Montana COVID-19 Response Fund.
 Then they surveyed the Fund’s grantees and other local nonprofit organizations on the impacts they expected as the pandemic continued to help determine the need for another round of fundraising.
 Based on the data from 61 respondents, these are the four funding priorities for this application process: Emergency Financial Assistance, Mental and Behavioral Health, Childcare Grants, and Emerging Needs Grants.

 Join us in raising $225,000 by June 8, 2021, to aid recovery efforts from the pandemic and build resilience in Gallatin, Park, Meagher, and Madison Counties.

 Can you help?
 Donate today.

-More Info About the COVID-19 Recovery and Community Resilience Fund
+More Info About the SW Montana COVID-19 Response Fund

 Applicants to the fund will select from among these categories for funding: